 If you’re looking for a hard line on what constitutes cultural appropriation what does not, I unfortunately don’t have the answers you seek.
 When we look at examples of cultural appropriation, there comes a point where lines get blurry.
 Cultural appreciation and cultural exchange are vital parts of any culture.
 Borrowing is not inherently bad.
 However, it becomes a problem when “appreciation” becomes fetishization, when “exchange” is one-sided, or when cultures are reduced to a single stereotype.
 Cultural appropriation is complicated, which is all the more reason we need to be talking about it.

-Recently, the owners of a Portland burrito cart were criticized for cultural appropriation after a profile of the pair reveal some dubious origins for their tortilla recipes.
+In 2017, the owners of a Portland burrito cart were criticized for cultural appropriation after a profile of the pair reveal some dubious origins for their tortilla recipes.
 While the women ended up reverse engineering a tortilla recipe of their own, portions of the interview where the women talked about “peeking into the windows of every kitchen” was what struck some as appropriative.
 In a piece for Mic, author Jamilah King states, “The problem, of course, is that it's unclear whether the Mexican women who handed over their recipes ever got anything in return.
 And now those same recipes are being sold as a delicacy in Portland.”
 The food cart is now closed, which some speculate is due to the backlash from claims of cultural appropriation.

 When it comes to pop culture, artists like Katy Perry have been criticized for cultural appropriation.
 However, cultural appropriation isn’t necessarily limited to people in the public eye.
 Here are seven examples of things most of us have likely encountered that can constitute as harmful cultural appropriation.